-Later on, Jehoshaphat made another unholy alliance with King Ahaziah
+Later on, Jehoshaphat made another unholy alliance

-before they could even begin to trade.
-This was prophesied by Eliezer
+fleet was destroyed before they could even begin to trade.
+This

-with Ahaziah, the Lord will destroy what
+you have made an alliance with Ahaziah, the Lord will destroy what

 (2 Chron.
 20:37b NIV)

-Jehoshaphat sought to serve God, and he did some commendable things
+Jehoshaphat sought to serve God, and he did some

-alliances with wicked people through marriage,
+He formed unholy alliances with wicked people through marriage,

-This serves to show us how important are the people we come into
+This serves to show us how important are the people

+ourselves.
 And we need to watch that we also go into business partnerships

 with Christians who are sincerely following God.